Satan is a tricky subject, so it's best to start with definitions and some background.

 Satan: God did not care.
 He made clear to Jesus that far from being a sin, masturbation is a sacrament in that it serves God's intention to reserve parenthood for people whom He deems appropriate.
 The sin would have been impregnating the woman.

 Me: What about the story of Onan, in Genesis?
 Didn't God kill Onan for masturbating?

 Satan: No. God killed Onan because he wouldn't ejaculate into his brother's widow, as God had commanded.
 Fearing that his bloodline would be subsumed by his brother's, at the moment of climax Onan pulled out, "spilling his seed on the ground."
 He was killed for pulling out, not for masturbating.

 I pondered that, then came up with a timely question.

-Me: Satan, are you and God in opposition about abortion?
-That will be on people's minds since the death of Supreme Court Justice Ruth Bader Ginsburg, who had been holding the fort against designating abortion a sin.
+Me: Satan, are you and God in opposition on abortion?
+That question will be on many people's minds since the death of Supreme Court Justice Ruth Bader Ginsburg, who had been holding the fort against designating abortion a sin.